Vermont Hub-and-Spoke Model of Care for Opioid Use Disorder

 Effective (About evidence-level criteria)Description

 With over 9,000 square miles, Vermont has a significant rural population.
-Eight of its 14 hospitals are designated as Critical Access Hospitals.
-Though in the past Vermont was a leader for a number of waivered providers for office-based opioid treatment (OBOT) of opioid use disorder (OUD), providers were treating limited numbers of patients because of treatment-related challenges and lack of behavioral health partners.
+Of the state's 15 hospitals, eight are designated as Critical Access Hospitals.
+Although in the mid-2010s, Vermont was a national leader for its number of waivered providers for office-based opioid treatment (OBOT) of opioid use disorder (OUD), the state's providers were treating limited numbers of patients due to treatment-related challenges and lack of behavioral health partners.
+At the time, additional treatment barriers to medication-assisted treatment (MAT) for OUD — now known as medication for opioid use disorder (MOUD) — were provider reimbursement concerns as well as drug diversion challenges.

 Services offered